Skip to contents

 • wt_ato(): Average Treatment Effect for the Overlap Population – weights proportional to overlap.

-• wt_entropy(): Entropy-weighted Average Treatment Effect – an entropy-balanced population.
+• wt_entropy(): Entropy-weighted Average Treatment Effect – the entropy-tilted population.

-.propensity accepts a numeric vector of predicted probabilities, a data.frame of per-level probabilities, a fitted glm object, or a modified propensity score created by ps_trim(), ps_trunc(), ps_refit(), or ps_calibrate().
+.propensity accepts a numeric vector of predicted probabilities, a data.frame or matrix of per-level probabilities, a fitted glm object, or a modified propensity score created by ps_trim(), ps_trunc(), ps_refit(), or ps_calibrate().

 All functions return a psw object – a numeric vector that tracks the estimand, stabilization status, and any trimming or truncation applied.